0xMati/Tech-Blog/Entra ID/Authentication/How Works Cloud Kerberos Trust.md

 ### ✅ Summary

-Cloud Kerberos Trust bridges the cloud and on-prem worlds by allowing Azure AD to kickstart Kerberos authentication securely.
+Cloud Kerberos Trust bridges the cloud and on-prem worlds by allowing Entra ID to kickstart Kerberos authentication securely.
 It simplifies the infrastructure required for Windows Hello for Business and dramatically **reduces setup complexity** while **preserving compatibility** with on-prem Active Directory resources.